 Everyone’s situation is different and so the best way to know whether buying into a retirement village is right for your financial situation is to speak with a sales consultant.
 They will be able to talk through your individual circumstances and needs, and help you understand the fees, as well as the benefits and amenities of your chosen village.

-As with any major life decision, it’s very important to do your own research about whether it’s right for you and seek independent financial advice.
+As with any major life decision, it’s very important to do your own research about whether it’s right for you and seek legal and independent financial advice.